mhausenblas/eksphemeral/README.md

 # EKSphemeral: The EKS Ephemeral Cluster Manager

-> Do not use in production.
-This is a service for development and test environments.
+> This is a service for development and test environments.
-> Also, this is not an official AWS offering but something I cooked up, so use at your own risk.
+> Also, note that this is not an official AWS offering but
+> something I cooked up, so use at your own risk.

 Managing EKS clusters for dev/test environments manually is boring.
 You have to wait until they're up and available and have to remember